Installation

 cd pyholos

-Now you can create a conda (or mamba) environment inside which you will install pyholos
+Now you can create a conda (or mamba) environment inside which you will install pyholos and all its

 dependencies.
 Let’s create and activate an environment called ‘MyEnv’: